open-dynaMIX/experms/README.md

 ###General Section
 log_activities = yes | no
-   Decide, if experms should print a log.
+&nbsp;&nbsp;&nbsp;&nbsp;Decide, if experms should print a log.

 restore = yes | no
-   Decide, if experms should restore all the ownerships and permissions of all files based on the config-file.
-In case there were changes while experms was not running.
+&nbsp;&nbsp;&nbsp;&nbsp;Decide, if experms should restore all the ownerships and permissions
+&nbsp;&nbsp;&nbsp;&nbsp;of all files based on the config-file.
+In case there were changes
+&nbsp;&nbsp;&nbsp;&nbsp;while experms was not running.

 ###Default Section
 Rules that should apply to all directory sections.
-They can be over‐ written inside a directory section.
+They can be over‐
+written inside a directory section.

 ###Directory Section
 path = /path/to/watch/dir
-   Set the directory where your rules should apply.
+&nbsp;&nbsp;&nbsp;&nbsp;Set the directory where your rules should apply.

 owner = username|UID
-   Set the owner of all the files and directories.
+&nbsp;&nbsp;&nbsp;&nbsp;Set the owner of all the files and directories.

 group = groupname|GID
-   Set the group of all the files and directories.
+&nbsp;&nbsp;&nbsp;&nbsp;Set the group of all the files and directories.

 chmodf = permissions
-   Set the permission for all the files.
+&nbsp;&nbsp;&nbsp;&nbsp;Set the permission for all the files.
-   Accepted is octal (0777) or symbolic mode (comma separated list).
+&nbsp;&nbsp;&nbsp;&nbsp;Accepted is octal (0777) or symbolic mode (comma separated list).
-   Symbolic mode has limited functionality and only supports
+&nbsp;&nbsp;&nbsp;&nbsp;Symbolic mode has limited functionality and only supports
-   [ugoa][+-=][rwxugo]
+&nbsp;&nbsp;&nbsp;&nbsp;[ugoa][+-=][rwxugo]
-   You can use set-UID, set-GID and sticky-bit if you wish to.
+&nbsp;&nbsp;&nbsp;&nbsp;You can use set-UID, set-GID and sticky-bit if you wish to.
 E.g. 4660.

 chmodd = permissions
-   Set the permission of all the directories.
+&nbsp;&nbsp;&nbsp;&nbsp;Set the permission of all the directories.
-   See chmodf above.
+&nbsp;&nbsp;&nbsp;&nbsp;See chmodf above.

 excludepath = /path/to/exclude/dir,/path/to/exclude/file...
-   Exclude some directories and files from the rules (comma  seperated).
+&nbsp;&nbsp;&nbsp;&nbsp;Exclude some directories and files from the rules (comma  seperated).

 excludepattern = regular expression
-   Exclude files (and only files) based on a pattern.
+&nbsp;&nbsp;&nbsp;&nbsp;Exclude files (and only files) based on a pattern.

 ##Inotify Configuration
 experms uses inotify to monitor the directories.
 Inotify allows only a limited number of directories to watch per user.
 Per default this is set to 8192.
 You can increase this number by writing to /proc/sys/fs/inotify/max_user_watches
-To make this change permanent, the following line should be added to /etc/sysctl.conf or /etc/sysctl.d/99-sysctl.conf
+To make this change permanent, the following line should be added to
+/etc/sysctl.conf or /etc/sysctl.d/99-sysctl.conf
 fs.inotify.max_user_watches=8192 (your amount of directories)